SpenceKonde/DxCore/README.md

 * AVR64DD20, AVR32DD20, AVR16DD20 (pending release - I suspect H1 2020)
 * AVR64DD28, AVR32DD28, AVR16DD28 (pending release - I suspect H1 2020)
 * AVR64DD32, AVR32DD32, AVR16DD32 (pending release - I suspect H1 2020)
+**PINOUT CHART NOTE** - the pinout diagrams do not show the TCA0, TCA1, or TCD0 remapping options currently, only the default ones.

 My personal opinion is that the 48-pin parts are the "sweet spot" for the DA and DB-series parts - they have the real gems of the product line - the second Type A timer, the two extra CCL LUTs, and enough pins to take full advantage of these peripherals.
 Most people can't really find something to do with a whole 64 pins in one project - short of indulging in kitchen-sink-ism just to take up pins.
 But the 27 I/O pins on the 32-pin parts can go faster than one might think (I had one project a while back where I switched to a '328PB instead of a '328P for the Rev. B, because otherwise I was 1 pin short of being able to lose the I2C backpack on the '1602 LCD, and if I did that, I could integrate the whole thing onto one PCB, and have a rigid connection between the LCD and main PCB - though I think I could just squeeze that project into a DA32).

-For the upcoming DD-series, the 28 and 32-pin parts are of questionable utility considering the existence of the more capable DA and DB parts with the same number of pins; for these, the 14-pin and 20-pin packages are likely more interesting, packing Dx-series capabilities into pincounts that are normally the province of the less capable tinyAVR product line.
+For the upcoming DD-series, the 28 and 32-pin parts are of questionable utility considering the existence of the more capable DA and DB parts with the same number of pins.
+With AVR Dx parts already priced like the higher-end classic tinyAVR devices, and barely twice the price of the top edge of the tinyAVR 0/1/2-series, there is a pretty narrow range of prices that the DD-series would make sense at.
+The 14-pin and 20-pin packages are far more interesting, packing Dx-level capabilities into pincounts that are normally the province of the less capable tinyAVR product line.

 ## Supported Clock Speeds
 All speeds are supported across the whole 1.8V ~ 5.5V operating voltage range!
+**Crystal** is not supported as a clock source on the DA-series, only DB and DD.
 * 24MHz Internal, Ext.
-Clock or Crystal (DB-only)
+Clock or Crystal
 * 20MHz Internal, Ext.
-Clock or Crystal (DB-only)
+Clock or Crystal
 * 16MHz Internal, Ext.
-Clock or Crystal (DB-only)
+Clock or Crystal
 * 12MHz Internal, Ext.
-Clock or Crystal (DB-only)
+Clock or Crystal
 *  8MHz Internal, Ext.
-Clock or Crystal (DB-only)
+Clock or Crystal
 *  4MHz Internal, Ext.
-Clock or Crystal (DB-only)
+Clock or Crystal
 *  1MHz Internal or Ext.
 Clock
 * 28MHz Internal, Ext.
-Clock or Crystal (DB-only) Overclocked, not guaranteed!
+Clock or Crystal Overclocked, not guaranteed!
 * 32MHz Internal, Ext.
-Clock or Crystal (DB-only) Overclocked, not guaranteed!
+Clock or Crystal Overclocked, not guaranteed!
 * 36MHz Ext.
-Clock or Crystal (DB-only) Overclocked, not guaranteed!
+Clock or Crystal Overclocked
 * 40MHz Ext.
-Clock or Crystal (DB-only) Overclocked, not guaranteed!
+Clock or Crystal Overclocked - probably won't work!
 * 48MHz Ext.
-Clock or Crystal (DB-only) WAY Overclocked - probably won't work!
+Clock or Crystal WAY Overclocked - almost certainly won't work!

+The severely overclocked options are there for one simple reason - I have yet to get boards made with pads for a proper external clock with which I could test just how far I could push the speed before they stopped working.
+That will be in my next batch, so soon I may remove the highest speeds.

 There are multiple ways to generate some of the lower frequencies from internal oscillator (do you prescale from higher frequency, or set the oscillator to the desired one?
 Suspect the latter is more power efficient, but with the former you could still use the PLL while staying in spec - though in my tests the PLL worked well beyond the spec in both directions, at least at room temperature) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future.